 What Does the Bible Teach About Repentance?

 When it comes to the word repentance, there seems to be a lot of confusion over what the word means.
 Unfortunately, not many people today have heard of the word repentance.
 If they have, it is usually heard while listening to a sermon in church.
 Even then, most references to the word repentance do not take into consideration its historic meaning and origin, which leads to it being defined improperly.
-Finally, unless someone has been trained in etymology or researched the word’s the historic meaning and origins (etymology), they are left at a disadvantage in knowing how repentance relates to salvation and growing in their faith.
+Finally, unless someone has been trained in etymology or researched the word’s historic meaning and origins (etymology), they are left at a disadvantage in knowing how repentance relates to salvation and growing in their faith.

 There appears to be two camps of interpretation concerning what repentance means.
 Likewise, each camp demonstrates their perception of repentance through their teachings of Scripture and often by the very religious practices they observe.
 It is the purpose of this article to describe the meaning of repentance and how it affects not only our eternity, but our daily walk with God.